thetombomb91/nextjs-blog/posts/converting-wordpress-to-nextjs.md

 - Better Performance
 - Higher Security
 - Scalability

-- Better developer experience
+These three benefits are not insignificant.
+Who wouldn't want all three for their applications.
+Let's look at how all three are possible with Jamstack.

+### Better Performance

-How does it get all these significant benefits?
-It really comes down to Static Site Generation. **By using a Jamstack architecture we allow ourselves to statically generate the content for our website at build time.** The statically generated content is directly served to our visitors and customers.
-The content is hosted on CDN or Content Delivery Network and directly beamed down to our users when they hit our site.
+The better performance really comes down to Static Site Generation. **By using a Jamstack architecture we allow ourselves to statically generate the content for our website at build time.** That pre generated content can be beamed directly to our users.

-No more server to deal with.
-No more handling a user's request and generating the content at request time.
-That takes time.
-Precious time we don't have.
-The leap in performance scores can be explained fully by moving from WordPress, where each request is handled when it comes in, to now SSG where content is built ahead of time and delivered to visitors a CDN.
+In traditional web development we generate the page with each request.
+If our page is going to be same for every user why not genrate it once and send that static content out to our users.
+That's how we get the big jump in performance with Jamstack.

+### Higher Security

+I cannot tell you Jamstack solves ALL security issues.
+But it does a good job of simplifying security with the API layer in Jamstack.
+In the Jamstack architecture, we are using API's to gather data and pull in content during build time.
+This means secret keys, authentication, accounts can all live on the build server and don't need to be exposed to the client at all.

+Another benefit is fewer network calls.
+We make the call once on our build server and we have everything we need.
+We do not push that responsibility down to the client.

+Jamstack doesn't remove all security risks but it's API driven architecture can bring on more simplicity.

+### Scalability

+Remember those static assets I've mentioned so many times now?
+Well, because those assets are stored directly on a CDN without a server involved scaling up is incredibly easy.
+Spread your assets on a world-wide network of CDN's and you are set.
+No upgrading beefy servers to handle more requests, the CDN's have you covered.

+So handling a few requests to a thousand requests isn't difficult for a Jamstack architected site.

+With no more server to deal with, having all out content statically generated, and using API's to populate our content we get to see those benefits of performance, security, and scalability.

 ## So why isn't everyone using Jamstack?